PINTO0309/scs4onnx/README.md

                                 external file .npy.
 Instead of the smallest model body size, the file loading overhead is greater.
                         Default: shrink
+  --forced_extraction_op_names FORCED_EXTRACTION_OP_NAMES
+                        Extracts the constant value of the specified OP name to .npy regardless of the mode specified.
+                        Specify the name of the OP, separated by commas. e.g. --forced_extraction_op_names aaa,bbb,ccc --non_verbose
-  --non_verbose         Do not show all information logs.
+                        Do not show all information logs.
 Only error logs are displayed.
 ```

 ## 3. In-script Usage